UW-GAC/QCpipeline/README.txt

 37) PCA
 First round, unduplicated study samples + external hapmaps:
 > pca.py --email user@uw.edu pca.config --combined

+Make sure both datasets are using the same alleles (e.g..
+TOP, PLUS).
+Set columns to use for alleles A and B in the config file (defaults to "alleleA" and "alleleB" for both datasets).

 Second round, unrelated study samples:
 > pca.py --email user@uw.edu pca.config